NOTACAL logo

 Visualizing Data

 Combine standard deviation calculations with histograms or box plots to visually understand data spread.
+Error bars representing plus or minus one standard deviation are a standard way to display variability in scientific charts.

 Comparing Across Contexts